 This National Poll on Healthy Aging report presents findings from a nationally representative household survey conducted exclusively by GfK Custom Research, LLC (GfK), for the University of Michigan’s Institute for Healthcare Policy and Innovation.National Poll on Healthy Aging surveys are conducted using GfK’s KnowledgePanel®, the largest national, probability-based panel in the U.S. Surveys are fielded two to three times a year with a sample of approximately 2,000 KnowledgePanel® members age 50–80.

 This survey was administered online in March 2018 to a randomly selected, stratified group of older adults age 50–80 (n=2,013).
 Respondents were selected from GfK’s web-enabled KnowledgePanel® which closely resembles the U.S. population.
 The sample was subsequently weighted to reflect population figures from the U.S. Census Bureau.

 The completion rate was 74% among panel members contacted to participate.
 The margin of error is ±1 to 4 percentage points for all the question frequencies, and higher among subgroups.

 Findings from the National Poll on Healthy Aging do not represent the opinions of the University of Michigan.
 The University of Michigan reserves all rights over this material.

-Clark S, Singer D, Solway E Kirch M, Malani P. Logging in: Using Patient Portals to Access Health Information, Institute for Healthcare Policy and Innovation, University of Michigan.
+Clark S, Singer D, Solway E, Kirch M, Malani P. Logging in: Using patient portals to access health information.
+University of Michigan National Poll on Healthy Aging.
 June 2018.
 Available at: http://hdl.handle.net/2027.42/145683